-- First of all, the DEA is threatening to make it a Schedule 1 controlled substance, in the same category as heroin or ecstasy, which would make it difficult to access, and would likely make the supply as a whole even more dangerous.
-Generally, it’s not a good idea to use something for pain or addiction which is about to become less available and less safe.
+- First of all, the DEA is threatening to make it a Schedule 1 controlled substance, in the same category as heroin or methamphetamine, which would make it difficult to access, and would likely make the supply as a whole even more dangerous.
+Generally, it's not a good idea to use something for pain or addiction which is about to become less available and less safe.

 - Secondly, the complete lack of oversight or quality control in the production and sale of kratom makes its use potentially dangerous.

 - Thirdly, kratom has not been well studied for any of the uses its proponents claim, though as the saying goes, "absence of evidence of benefit isn't evidence of absence of benefit."

 - A final problem is that kratom doesn't show up on drug screens, and one can argue that the wider adaptation of another potentially addictive opiate-like substance in the midst of an opiate epidemic is the last thing we need.

 Is there a sensible path forward with kratom?

 I'm not sure that anyone has the answer to this question.
 At bare minimum, safety could be improved with:

 - Regulation: it would be safer if people knew the exact dosages they were consuming and that it was free of contamination.